 It is possible that someone may dispute the validity of a Will.
 It is also possible that someone who does not benefit under a Will, or on an intestacy, may make a claim against the estate.

-With our knowledge and experience in these areas we will be able to deal with any such claims on behalf of the Executors or Administrators and advise fully as to the course of action to be adopted in the best interests of the estate.
-To find out more about how we can help in this situation, click here.
+With our knowledge and experience in areas of disputed estates we will be able to deal with any such claims on behalf of the Executors or Administrators and advise fully as to the course of action to be adopted in the best interests of the estate.

 How long will it take?